-Andrew Noseworthy is a Canadian composer, guitarist and arranger whose work creates a place for unheard voices within unlikely ensembles and underplayed instruments.
-His music addresses the struggles of accepting or rejecting 'locality' while drawing from experiences of isolation within his hometown of Labrador West, the tight-knit arts community of St John's, Newfoundland and the expansive scenes in New York City.
+Andrew Noseworthy (he/him) is a Canadian composer, guitarist and arranger whose work focuses on creating a place for unheard musical voices.
+His music addresses the accepting/rejecting of 'locality', drawing from experiences of isolation within his hometown of Labrador West, the tight-knit arts community of St John's, Newfoundland and the expansive scenes in New York City.

-Communal engagements in these vastly different locations has led to Andrew's music being heard in Canada, the United States, the U.K. and Australia; and featured at venues such as Spectrum NYC, Dixon Place (NYC), The Array Space (Toronto) and LSPU Hall (St John's), and premiered at the Bang on a Can LOUD Weekend as well as the St John's International Sound Symposium.
-Each facet of his work has grown out of close-collaborative projects with fellow new music advocates, resulting in premieres by artists such as Andrea Lodge, Bearthoven, Miki Sawada, Elizabeth Fleming, The Caution Tape Sound Collective (Toronto) and the Trinitas Chamber Ensemble (NL).
+Communal engagements in these vastly different locations has led to Andrew's music being heard in Canada, the United States, the U.K. and Australia.
+His work has been featured at venues such as Spectrum NYC, Dixon Place (NYC), The Array Space (Toronto) and LSPU Hall (St John's), and premiered at the Bang on a Can LOUD Weekend as well as the St John's International Sound Symposium.
+Each facet of his work has grown out of close-collaborations between fellow new music advocates, with his music has being premiered by artists such as Andrea Lodge, Bearthoven, Greg Bruce, Miki Sawada, Elizabeth Fleming, The Caution Tape Sound Collective (Toronto) and Din of Shadows (Toronto).

 As an electric guitarist, Andrew actively performs in solo, chamber music and band settings.
-He primarily performs the music of fellow emerging composers such as Phong Tran, Shelley Washington and Damian Ponce de Leon and his playing has been featured at The Music Gallery (Toronto), Scholes Street Studio (Brooklyn) and 918 Bathurst Centre for Culture, Arts, Media and Education.
-Andrew is a longtime collaborator of Toronto-based composer Bekah Simms, who's debut release on the Centrediscs label, "impurity chains", prominently features his playing on the title track and the Juno-nominated piece, Granitic.
+He primarily performs the music of fellow young composers such as Phong Tran, Shelley Washington, Yaz Lancaster and Nick Norton.
+His playing has been featured at The Music Gallery (Toronto), Scholes Street Studio (Brooklyn) and 918 Bathurst Centre for Culture, Arts, Media and Education.
+Andrew is a longtime collaborator of Toronto-based composer Bekah Simms; who's debut release on the Centrediscs label, impurity chains, prominently features his playing on the title track and the Juno-nominated piece, Granitic.
 In 2019 Andrew joined Contact Contemporary Music for performances that included Brian Eno's Discreet Music at the Bang on a Can LOUD Weekend, as well as new arrangements of music by Bowie/Eno/Fripp/Budd with Evan Ziporyn at the Massachusetts Institute of Technology and Intersection in Toronto.

-Andrew's upcoming projects for 2018/2019 each further his goals of communal connection and integration.
-They include a solo saxophone commissioning consortium with emerging saxophonist Samantha Etchegary; new pieces for performers such as Tim Brady's Instruments of Happiness, tubist Tristan Whalen-Hughes, the NYC ensemble Real Loud, and bass clarinetist Katianna Zaffery; and a new work with Toronto-based organization Din of Shadows.
-Set to be premiered in 2020/2021, Andrew is working in collaboration with Nunatsiavut Inuk Activist, Artist and Author Delilah Saunders on a chamber opera concerning perceptions of human “belonging.”
+Andrew's composition projects throughout 2019 each further his goals of communal connection and integration.
+They include a solo saxophone commissioning consortium with emerging saxophonist Samantha Etchegary, new pieces for performers such as Tim Brady's Instruments of Happiness, tubist Tristan Whalen-Hughes, the NYC ensemble Real Loud, and an ongoing chamber opera collaboration with Nunatsiavut Inuk Activist, Artist and Author Delilah Saunders.

 Click here for a CV